bilgivecesaret/Automatic-Course-Planner/README.md

 ### 2. Install and set up the environment

 We recommend using VS Code to install and run the application.
 This application was made using Vue.js.
 To install Vue.js, visit https://vuejs.org/guide/quick-start.html.
 Install json-server to access files on the local server.
 To install json-server, follow the steps at https://www.npmjs.com/package/json-server.
 The data on the local server is in the directory named "public".
 Perform the json-server installation command in this directory.
 Install axios for data transfers.
 You can access the installation command at https://axios-http.com/docs/intro.
-Install Papa Parse to convert CSV files to json data type that the application will use.
-It can be installed with this command: npm install papaparse

 ### 3. Start the app